-Surfing: Brazil's Medina wins second world title at Pipeline
+Surfing: Brazil's Medina wins second world title and Pipe Masters

 “I’m so happy to win it again, go Brazil!”

+“All my big heroes have won this title.
+The Pipe Master’s a little different, I really wanted that one.”

-In the final, Medina will take on his closest championship rival Julian Wilson to decide who will wrap up the season with a victory after the Australian beat American 11-time world champion Kelly Slater in the second semi.
+Wilson, who beat 11-time world champion Kelly Slater in the semi-finals, also finished second in the championship ahead of Medina’s compatriots Filipe Toledo and Italo Ferreira.

-“Everyone is pushing the limits, the level was really high this year,” Medina added.
+“Everyone is pushing the limits, the level was really high this year,” Medina added after clinching the title.

 “All the boys are pushing me to train more, to surf more.
 That’s my motivation.
 It’s been a long year, really intense.”